 The notion here arises from a concept called tektology, part of Aleksandr Bogdanov’s wider theory about “energy-transfer within dynamic organisms,” in which he attempted to unify the sciences on the basis of their overlapping interdependence.
-The description of the “running ‘bars’,” resemblant of the stripes on Eddie’s guitar, also reminds me of his self-described playing style, something along the lines of falling down stairs and somehow landing on my feet.
+The description of the “running ‘bars’,” resemblant of the stripes on that iconic guitar, also reminds me of Eddie’s self-described playing style, something along the lines of falling down stairs and somehow landing on my feet.
 Inchoate swirling patterns, channelling harnessed energy, while we’re at it, maybe a massive wall of speaker cabinets…

-Full disclosure, I am no musician, much less a guitarist – just a passionate fan whose ear and soul were reached by Eddie’s playing, so relaxed yet such mastery and control.
+Full disclosure, I am no musician, much less a guitarist – just a passionate fan whose ear and soul were reached by Eddie’s playing… so relaxed yet such mastery and control.
 His grin while he played, that truly says it all.
 Energetic, cheerful, pure, and whether rockin a flat-out shuffle or noodling calm & mellow, always unmistakably Eddie Van Halen.
 My daughter took to Van Halen and “Eddie” instantly, the moment she heard their music – back then, age five or six?
 Pure emotion.
 It took no prompting or encouragement from me for her to feel it, or to instantly recognise his tone now every time we hear him.
 Eddie doesn’t just reach us sonically but emotionally; he just used the sound of his fingers to do it.

 Talk of Eddie’s fingers is a great way to introduce this next quotation, about “attention… given to making the artistic organisation of the object into the principle guiding the creation of even the most practical, everyday things.”
 Yes, it’s obscure, so maybe David Lee Roth can help clear things up: